Diversity, Equity, & Inclusion

 While financial support is not the only barrier to a race of our size, we are hopeful it can help lead to a more inclusive and positive experience for runners from these underrepresented communities.

-To apply for the 2023 Running to Common Ground intiative, please click the button below.
 If you have questions, please call our office at (218) 727-0947 or email us at [email protected].

 Grandma’s Marathon is committed to providing an inclusive and safe environment for all participants.
 With significant work yet to be done, our organization continues to have conversations with the LGBTQI+ community and create actionable items aimed at fostering space for all runners to register, compete, and be celebrated exactly as they are.